Mintydew/100_days_projects/README.md

 # 100_days_projects
-100 days of Python code based on the Python bootcamp: 100 Days of Code.
+100 days of Python code based on the Python bootcamp: 100 Days of Code by Dr. Angela Yu.

 The projects in this repository are my programs based on the bootcamp's daily topic challenges.